rhdunn/cmudict-tools/README.md

 # POS Tags

-The POS (Part-of-Speech) Tags project is a SKOS-based vocabulary for describing parts of speech in corpora and dictionaries.
+The POS (Part-of-Speech) Tags project is a collection of SKOS-based vocabularies for describing parts of speech in corpora and dictionaries.

 ## License